SudeeraDilshan/kb-service/README.md

 ## Features

 - Create knowledge bases with unique IDs
+- Upload files to knowledge bases
+- Delete knowledge bases and their associated files
 - Automatic folder structure creation for each knowledge base
 - PostgreSQL integration for data persistence